mcascone/test-jenk-unit/README.md

 I get this even when off the VPN.
 So I figure my java cert chain is out of date.
 What’s the best way to fix it?

-# The Answer
+# The Answer*
+`*` to the SSL issue, at least

 I get the error when off VPN because the Zscaler grabs _all_ traffic from our laptops, regardless of VPN status.
+IT pushes certs to our Windows cert store in the background, but we're on our own for non-standard runtimes.

 These steps are required to add the new Zscaler root CA cert to the Java keystore:

-1. Grab the Root ZScaler cert from a browser:
+1. Grab the Root ZScaler cert from a browser.

 2. Execute these commands: